• Skip to primary navigation

 More Starbucks Copycat Recipes to Try

-• A completed Iced Brown Sugar Oatmilk Shaken Espresso in a mason jar with a metal reusable straw.
-The jar is sitting on a coaster and surrounded by a jar of ice, a bowl of brown sugar, a bowl of coffee beans, a red and white linen, and a vase of white flowers.
+• an iced brown sugar shaken espresso in a mason jar with a metal straw. the jar sits on a wooden coaster and is surrounded by small bowls of brown sugar, coffee beans, and ice.

 • close up of a tall glass filled with a white iced mocha that is topped with a generous amount of whipped cream and white chocolate syrup that is dripping down the glass.
 The drink is surrounded by white chocolate squares, coffee beans, ice, and a white linen.